Unit 2: The 13 Colonies

-A PowerPoint presentation ready to open and download to your computer, containing 46 detailed and colorful slides with images.
+A PowerPoint presentation, containing 46 detailed and colorful slides with images.

 A complete set of Fill-in-the-Notes for your students.
-Simply download the presentation, print the slides (six per page) and give each student a copy so they can take notes with while you teach and present the unit.
+Simply print the slides (six per page) and give each student a copy so they can take notes with while you teach and present the unit.

 This map activity requires students to label various details of the 13 British colonies.

-A blank outline map for you to download and distribute in class.
+A blank outline map for you to distribute in class.

 For this project, students are divided into groups to create a historical newspaper of Jamestown.
 This project asks students to work cooperatively, practice excellent research and note-taking skills, writing skills, and artistic expression.

-Download and print this study guide for your students.
-It is a good idea to make it a mandatory assignment.
+It is a good idea to make the study guide a mandatory assignment.
 The study guide prepares students well for the test.